kylemsguy/kylemsguy.github.io/_posts/2015-08-03-about-piracy.md

 Another way is simply using root access in order to disable the relevant services.
 As I understand it, the blacklist is not obfuscated on the device, so anyone with root could simply modify it.
 Furthermore, the services do not block sideloading apks, which means that if the app has the same package identifier as a legitimate app, the service can do nothing to prevent their installation without preventing a user from installing the legitimate app.
+Instead of preventing piracy, the developers have done nothing to help those who oppose piracy, restricted indifferent users, and have done nothing to stop those who pirate.
+In fact, it can be argued that it helps those who pirate, because it gives a list of apps that are used for piracy.
+If this is not an example of the Streisand effect, I don't know what is.

 This project also has features that are quite close to those in malware.
 One of the key features of the services is that it removes apps that they think are either malware or for piracy.